Where do I find this?

 When you're ready for production, create matching subscription products in App Store Connect.
 Your product IDs in App Store Connect must match the ones in your Payo.plist exactly.

-Open App Store Connect and select your app.
-In the sidebar under Monetization, select Subscriptions.
+Select your app, then in the sidebar under Monetization, select Subscriptions.

 In the Subscription Groups section, click Create to make a new group (e.g., "Premium").
 A subscription group ties related plans together — users can only have one active subscription per group, and they can upgrade or downgrade between plans within the same group.